How to Crochet Amigurumi around a Foundation Chain: Amigurumi oval

 Scroll down to watch the step by step video tutorial or read more about how to crochet Amigurumi around a foundation chain (Amigurumi oval) below.

 In this video, I am going to show you how to crochet the first 4 rounds of this dinosaur head, which starts with a chain rather than a magic circle.
 But you can use this technique for any Amigurumi pattern starting with a chain.
-You can find the full version of my free dinosaur crochet pattern here.
+Check out the full version of my free dinosaur crochet pattern.

 In this video I use US crochet terminology.